This post may contain affiliate links. See my full disclosure here.

 The best french toast recipe with warm undertones of vanilla, cinnamon and a hint of nutmeg, fluffy, browned and toasted with soft creamy custard-like insides.
 This simple recipe is perfect for breakfast, brunch or dessert.
-My easy homemade french toast is always fluffy and never eggy or soggy.
-This is the technique that I use to get foolproof golden and tasty toasted french toast every time.
+It’s always fluffy and never eggy or soggy.
+This is the technique that I use to get foolproof golden and tasty french toast every time.

 Always remember, someones effort is a reflection of their interest in you. ~ Unknown

 French toast is a classic simple but delicious breakfast that’s not complicated or expensive to make.
-When I was a kid I loved to wake up to the smell of bacon, eggs and easy french toast.
-Those were the good ole days.
+It’s nothing quite like waking up to the smell of bacon, eggs and homemade french toast.

 No fruit or powdered sugar on mine though.
-I like it plain with just a bit of butter and syrup.I know that some people love to dress up theirs up which is perfectly fine.
+I like it plain with just a bit of butter and syrup.I know that some people love to dress up theirs up with fruit which is perfectly fine.
 My teen always requests me to make strawberry french toast for him.
 I will be posting that recipe in the future.
-These days, I still prefer mine simple, butter and syrup paired with a cold glass of tequila sunrise mocktail and my favorite Crispy tater tot egg and sausage casserole and I’m happily satisfied.

 My mom stopped by as I was writing this post and she said, “mmm you gonna make me go home and make that”!
 Haha.
 When she got home she asked me for the recipe.
-She said they were delicious and that she didn’t even need syrup.
+She said they were delicious, satisfied her sweet tooth.
 This french toast is seasoned well so you won’t need syrup!
 Which makes it great recipe for on the run french toast sticks.

 Best bread for french toast?

 I use regular sandwich bread (not stale) from the supermarket aisle for this recipe.
 You can use brioche or challah, or even Texas toast if you like, but you may need to add more batter for brioche french toast or any type of thicker bread.
 I sometimes use white bread and sometimes I use wheat bread.
 Feel free to use your choice of white or wheat bread.
-To be honest, I love wheat bread because I think it’s more flavorful than white bread.
+To be honest, I love wheat bread because I think it’s more flavorful.

 It’s best to use a full-fat milk.
 If you want a richer more luxurious custard mixture, you can add a bit of heavy whipping cream or half and half.
 No skim milk allowed.
 This french toast recipe is clearly not diet food.